simonkassel/compoundriskdata/README.md

 ## Sequence in generating CRM outputs

-To replicate the databases and plots used in the Compound Risk Monitor start by running **Coumpound_Risk_database.r**.
+To replicate the databases and plots used in the Compound Risk Monitor start by running **R/Coumpound_Risk_database.r**.
 This will generate all necessary indicator datasets and risk sheets.
-Then run **Global database and summary sheet.R** to calculate component and overall risk scores for each country.
-Lastly, run **Compound Plots.r** to generate summary plots and comparison graphs.
+Then run **R/Global database and summary sheet.R** to calculate component and overall risk scores for each country.
+If you would like to read intermediate indicator datasets and risk sheets locally, use the `--local` flag (i.e. `Rscript R/Global database and summary sheet.R --local`).
+Lastly, run **R/Compound Plots.r** to generate summary plots and comparison graphs.

-## Details on risk calculation and aggreation steps
+## Details on risk calculation and aggregation steps

 Full details on the normalisation proceedures, steps taken to calculate component risk scores and generation of total risk scores can be found in the **Indicator aggregation** file in the **Risk_sheets** folder